We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 - How many friends did she go with?

-Focus on her sentence above and see if you can come up with even more questions.
+Reread her reply above and see if you can come up with even more questions.

 Another thing you can do to come up with things to say is to stop trying to come up with conversation topics.
-I know, that sounds weird, so let me show you what I mean.
+I know this sounds weird, so let me show you what I mean.

-Of course, if you’re already feeling nervous, it might not be so easy to just “relax and stop worrying about it”.
-But there’s a trick that you can use if you’re nervous.
+Of course, if you’re already feeling nervous, it might not be so easy to just “relax and stop worrying about it.”
+But there’s a trick that you can try.

-For example, if work comes up, you can ask basic questions like:
+For example, if the topic of work comes up, you can ask basic questions like:

-These Why What How questions are great across the board, on any topic!
-You want to break up the questions by sharing a little bit about yourself every now and then, like I talked about in the IFR-method above.
+These Why, What, How questions can be used in a conversation about any topic.
+Break up the questions by sharing a little bit about yourself every now and then, as I described in the IFR method section.

-Here’s my guide for how to break up the conversation without asking too many questions
+Here’s our guide for how to have a conversation without asking too many questions.

 One of my favorite methods to know what to say is Conversational Threading.
-It’s not only helpful for continuing your conversations – but it also makes them be more dynamic.
+It’s not only helpful for continuing your conversations but also makes them more dynamic.

-In short, conversational threading comes down to the fact that your interactions don’t have to be linear.
+In short, Conversational Threading relies on the fact that your interactions don’t have to be linear.

-For example, if you’ve exhausted the last topic you were on, you can always jump back to something you’ve talked about earlier.
+For example, if you’ve exhausted the current topic, you can always jump back to something you’ve talked about earlier.